Image

 This diagram shows the main features common to golf courses:

-- tee – the area where golfers begin to play each hole (a tee is a small movable stand for positioning the ball before hitting with the club – a 'stroke')
+- tee – the area where golfers begin to play each hole (a tee is a small movable stand on which the ball is placed before it is hit with a club – a 'stroke')

 - fairway – a larger area of mown grass, providing a consistent bounce and direction for the ball after it is struck

-- rough – an area of longer grass surrounding the fairway.
-Players aim to keep their balls from entering this area
+- rough – areas of longer grass on either side of the fairway.
+Players aim to keep their balls out of these areas

-- bunker – a depression or pit of sand, usually close to the fairway.
-It is an obstacle designed to make the hole more difficult
+- bunker – a depression or pit of sand, usually close to the fairway and/or the green, designed to make the hole more difficult to play

-- pin/hole – stick with a flag attached indicating the location of the hole within the green.
-The ball is struck to land in the hole, which has a cup inside to allow easy removal of the ball.
+- pin/hole – a stick with a flag attached indicating the location of the hole within the green.
+The ball must end up in the hole, which has a cup inside so it can be easily retrieved.

 Using this item